 Some people may genetically produce fewer endorphins (our natural painkillers)3 leaving the person predisposed and defenseless to pain.
 Opiates and painkillers do provide relief, and potentially become habitual.
 The biochemical predisposition (low endorphin production) would be driving that addiction.

-Another example shows up in Arsenic exposure.
-This neurotoxin may have poisoned a person’s ability to manufacture endorphins, for which opiates may become the “solution.”
+Another example shows up in arsenic exposure.8 This neurotoxin may have poisoned a person’s ability to manufacture endorphins, for which opiates may become used as a “solution.”
 Indeed, a low-endorphin person may reveal that the first time they ever felt “normal” was after taking an opiate drug.
 They are telling the truth.

 Holistic Treatment for Insomnia